 The new accounting guidance is effective for interim and annual periods beginning after December 15, 2017.
 Early adoption is permitted as of the beginning of an annual period for which financial statements have not been issued or made available for issuance.
-Management is analyzing the impact of the new standard.
+Management is analyzing the impact of the new standard and assessing an implementation program which will likely require changes in the way accounting systems capture and report the required information.
+Unresolved industry implementation issues also continue to be monitored, including balance sheet presentation when a credit related to the non-service cost components is greater than service cost component.
 Management plans to adopt ASU 2017-07 effective January 1, 2018.